Hershey, Nebraska: From 1900 to 1920

-Agricultural Context
+Agricultural context

 Hershey is located between the North and South Platte rivers in the midst of good agricultural land, much of it irrigated.
 From an early date, agricultural production emphasized stock raising, alfalfa, and sugar beets.
 The sugar beet industry was encouraged by a tariff on sugar enacted in 1897.
 In 1905, there were 721 acres in Nicols Precinct planted to sugar beets.
 Shipments from Hershey in 1919 included 904 rail carloads of hay and 279 carloads of sugar beets.
 While the sugar content of the beets raised near Hershey was high, the volume was long insufficient to support a processing plant.

-Additional Immigrant Groups
+Further immigration

 Both the railroad and the sugar beet industries were labor intensive, attracting additional immigrant groups to supply that labor.
 These groups included Russian Germans (ethnic Germans from Russia), Japanese and Mexicans.
 In 1900, there were three Russian families in the Hershey area (Henry Haff, George Amen, and Conrad Amen), two of whom had become farmers in their own right.
 By 1910, there had been a substantial influx of Swedish settlers, most engaged in farming.
 There were also two households of Japanese men in Nichols Precinct, without wives, one consisting of seven men working for the railroad and one of four men engaged in farming.
 By 1920, there were eight Japanese families in Hershey itself, all engaged in farming.
 The Mexican community repeated the pattern: in 1920, there were three Mexican households in Hershey, including young men working for the railroad.
 By the late 1920s, there were 19 Mexican families in Hershey.
 Both the Japanese and Mexican families were important parts of the community thereafter.